-Blueberry, gluten free muffins: Blueberry muffins are arguably the most popular American muffin in America and perhaps, the world!
+Cream cheese and blueberry gluten free muffins: Blueberry muffins are arguably the most popular American muffin in America and perhaps, the world!
 During the early morning hours on weekends and at family celebrations, you are likely to see a bunch of freshly baked blueberry muffins sitting in the kitchen.
 Just help yourself!

 So, we think you should be able to enjoy a blueberry gluten free muffin too!
 Following our basic recipe for muffins (there is no need for a lot of confusion over a recipe for muffins even if it is gluten free), just add some fresh blueberries and our own twist on a blueberry muffin, the Philadelphia cheese … and ‘voila’!

-Ingredients: Makes 7-8 large muffin
+Cream cheese and blueberry gluten free muffins: Makes 7-8 large muffin

 - 60 grams (2 ounces) of potato starch

 - 60 grams (2 ounces) of tapioca flour